certeu/morio/docs/docs/reference/terminology/mbuilder-service/readme.md

 The Morio **Mac Builder Service** (rbuilder) is an on-demand service that builds Morio client packages for the Mac platform.

-To learn more, visit [the MBuilder Serice guide](/docs/guides/services/mbuilder).
+To learn more, visit [the MBuilder Service guide](/docs/guides/services/mbuilder).